|The I Like Fun Album Cover:|

 2. a brief history of (the) time (I first heard and learned to love the band)

 3. a close look at some of the lyrics from the album and an opinion on what the album as a whole expresses

-I'm pleased to report They Might Be Giants are as intelligent, funny and talented as ever.
+I'm pleased to report They Might Be Giants are as intelligent as ever.
 Their musical fingerprint, still utterly unique.
 Go ahead, name a band like They Might Be Giants.
 You can name acts that might make a great double bill, (Future Folk) but who is like They Might Be Giants?

 The band still transcends genre.
-They still write whatever they please and they're just as prolific as ever.
-Thank God.
-In this age of anxiety, we need consistency, particularly of the brilliant variety.
+They still write whatever they please and they're just as prolific, thematically and sonically.

 a. had a new album (!!!) and,

 b. were going to be on tour in Orlando within a matter of days.
 Days, I tell you!

 LONG LIVE CLIPPY - TMBG IN CONCERT

 I listened to the album immediately and bought a ticket forthwith.
 There was much rejoicing.
 The concert was everything I hoped for.
 They played the hits.
 They also played the precise songs from the new album that resonated with me most.

 The banter was witty, including a running joke about Microsoft's anthropomorphized office assistant Clippy.
 The performances were masterful.
 I especially loved the "quiet storm" portion of the show, in which they played stripped down versions of some of their most iconic songs.